|I.||Billing and Payment Deadlines|

-Students have the right to inspect and review their Student Accounts records maintained in the Office of Billing and Payment Services.
+Students have the right to inspect and review their Student Accounts records maintained in the Revenue and Receivables Department.
 The student must show adequate identification before being given access to his or her file.

 b.
 Processing for students who leave the University

 Debt to the university is immediately due at the time a student becomes inactive.
 The reason for the inactivity is immaterial, whether it be graduation or completion of an academic program, withdrawal, an approved leave of absence, failure to register for the next semester in the student’s academic program, or any other reason.